dwjohnston/100-days-of-code/ideas.md

 - Is 'use strict' still relevant?
 - JSON objects vs fully fledged JS objects.
 - What is Gnome?
 - VS Code Chrome extension
 - What are generator functions?
 - What is snap
 - linux istallation and fingerprints
 - git secret
+- github merging when I've clobbered the hi
+- create-react-app scripts